sonnel2308/6841_E2EE/Report - Something Awesome Project.md

 ---
 # Security
-This report will now discuss concepts I have considered throughout my attempt at developing an E2EE chat application, roughly outlining:
-- Security concerns of an E2EE chat application that arise in development
+This report will now discuss concepts I have considered throughout my attempt at developing an E2EE chat application, roughly outlining security concerns of an E2EE chat application that arise in development.
-- Public key exchange protocols

 ## Security of E2EE Applications
 When developing this project's E2EE chat application, the goal was to deliver an application to the end user with the main purpose of providing secure, confidential communication channels between two users.
 A user would expect the E2EE application to: